-There are no significant issues and the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-However over the coming year we will take steps to address the issues identified during our review of effectiveness as detailed above to further enhance our governance arrangements.
+Other than the issues identified that may affect effectiveness there are no significant issues and the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+However, over the coming year we will take steps to address the issues identified during our review of effectiveness as detailed above to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that have been identified and will monitor their implementation and operation as part of our next annual review.